YuvaBalaji01/MovieWatchList/README.md

 ## ⭐ Support

 If you enjoyed this project, please consider giving it a ⭐ on GitHub.
-It helps others discover the project and motivates future improvements.
+It motivates future improvements.